wildminder/000_ComfyUI-Optim/readme.md

 **Tired of your ComfyUI console looking like a rave party of "I'M LOADED!" messages every time it starts?
 Yeah, me too.**

-This little helper, `000_ComfyUI-Optim`, is here to bring some zen to your ComfyUI startup experience.
-It's like a polite bouncer for your console, gently showing overly chatty custom nodes the "quiet please" sign during their grand entrance.
+`000_ComfyUI-Optim` brings some zen to your ComfyUI startup experience.

 <p align="center">
   <img src="./assets/result.jpg" alt="ComfyUI-Optim results">